What requirements must coffee comply with to be allowed on the European market?

 Refer to the 4C certification process to learn more about getting certified.
 Operators usually undergo a full recertification audit process every 2-3 years.

-The costs for getting certified are available upon request by 4C and depend, amongst others, on the size of your operations.
+The costs for getting certified are available upon request by 4C and depend on the size of your operations, among other things.

 Access the list of recognised control bodies and control authorities for EU Organic, issued by the EU.